Dry cleaning, and the increasingly popular wet cleaning, add value to your favourite items by prolonging their life.

 - If you are sending any items to the dry cleaners, make sure you empty your pockets!
 It is surprisingly common to find a pen left in a pocket that can cause irreparable damage to your clothing.

-- Always look for a dry cleaner or wet cleaner that is a TSA Member, that way you know they are complying with a Code of Practice (read the Code of Practice here).
+- Always look for a dry cleaner or wet cleaner that is a UKFT Member, that way you know they are complying with a Code of Practice (read the Code of Practice here).

 - Know your preferences.
 Are you someone that would prefer traditional dry cleaning or, would you rather have the new wet cleaning process used to clean your garments?
 Learn more about the differences here.